 By Mohit Gupta, Technical Sales Manager at Provar

-Do you run hundreds (or maybe even a thousand or more) test cases as part of your regression testing each day?
+Do you run hundreds (or maybe even a thousand or more) of test cases as part of your regression testing each day?
 Do you also need to run tests simulating a variety of different browsers and in various environments?
-If so, you are likely familiar with the challenges associated with creating, managing and maintaining an incredibly vast, dynamic and complex scope of testing.
+If so, you are likely familiar with the challenges associated with creating, managing, and maintaining an incredibly vast, dynamic, and complex scope of testing with Azure Pipelines.

 If this sounds familiar, you might consider using Provar Test Plans in conjunction with Azure Pipelines to simplify your workload.
 Let’s take a closer look.